Connecture vs. Sunfire for SOAs and Call Recordings: What Medicare Agents Should Compare

 But when agents compare the Connecture vs. Sunfire scope of appointment features, they are often missing the most important question: Who actually owns the data once you hit save?

-Before you rely entirely on an FMO-provided ecosystem for your 10-year compliance storage, here are 3 reasons smart agents are moving to a decoupled compliance architecture.
+Before you rely entirely on an FMO-provided ecosystem for your compliance storage, here are 3 reasons smart agents are moving to a decoupled compliance architecture.

 1. The FMO Data Lock-In Trap